garygriswold/Bible.js/YourBible/plugins/cordova-sqlite-ext/README.md

 ### Standard asynchronous transactions

-Standard asynchronous transactions follow the HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/) which is very well documented and uses BEGIN and COMMIT or ROLLBACK to keep the transactions failure-safe.
+"Standard" (deprecated) asynchronous transactions follow the HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/) which is very well documented and uses BEGIN and COMMIT or ROLLBACK to keep the transactions failure-safe.
 Here is a simple example:

 ```Javascript
 db.transaction(function(tx) {